Daybreak:Volume 1 Chapter 3

 She was also keenly aware that almost every person they came across was staring at her.

-Located on the first floor of the massive central keep, the dining hall was large enough to fit a small church.
-Lit by chandeliers and massive stained-glass windows, it was lined with long dining tables.
+The dining hall was located on the first floor of a massive central keep.
+It was large enough to fit a small church and they certainly weren't frugal on furnishing.
+Lit by chandeliers and massive stained-glass windows, it was lined with long, intricately-carved dining tables.
 Over a hundred students and teachers filled the individual chairs, gathered mostly in small clusters.
-Meanwhile servants in maid and butler outfits traversed up and down the aisles, taking orders and delivering food.
+Meanwhile servants in maid and butler outfits traversed up and down the aisles, taking orders and delivering food to the upper-class students.

 "Hey Runelord," a jeering call came from the far side as a short boy with flaming-red hair stood up.
-"I heard your familiar girl gave you a thrashing on the roof this morning!
+"I heard your familiar gave you a thrashing on the roof this morning!
 How does it feel to take yet another first -- the first to receive a beatdown from a loyal familiar?
-Honestly, was your performance in bed that abysmal?"
+Honestly, was your performance in bed that abysmal last night?"

 About a third of the hall either chuckled or laughed as the boy sat back down.